 What is the deadline?

-All proposals are due to Heather-Lyn Haley by 5pm on December 28, 2012.
+All proposals are due to Heather-Lyn Haley by 5pm on the last Friday of December.

 How do I submit my proposal?

 Email completed proposals to the UMass Worcester MLK Award Coordinator, Heather-Lyn Haley at Heather-Lyn.Haley@umassmed.edu or deliver to